City of El Dorado addressed in State Legislative Audit Committee Meeting

 The committee filed a motion at Thursday’s meeting which means all seven findings will go to the prosecuting attorney and attorney general’s office.

-We spoke to the current mayor, Paul Choate, who told us he plans to address the public in full detail at a the next City Council meeting on Thursday, September, 14 at 5 PM.
+We spoke to the current mayor, Paul Choate, who told us he plans to address the public in full detail at the next City Council meeting on Thursday, September 14, 2023, at 5 PM.

 Click here to watch the LIVE meeting online.